Wednesday, June 18, 2025

 ICONS AND VILLAINS: Recent Political Assassinations That Transformed Countries, Regions, and the World

-Countries, continents, and the world at large experience jolts that move them away from their evolutionary if not reformatory paths, resulting in seismic changes that transform them fundamentally.
+Countries, continents, and the world at large experience jolts that move them away from their evolutionary, if not reformatory paths, resulting in seismic changes that transform them fundamentally.
 Assassinations are one of the potent catalysts for these changes as they lead to wars, political changes, and even economic transformations.
 Below is an insight into far-reaching political assassinations that are still haunting the world today:

 · Patrice Lumumba: The liquidation of the first democratically elected leader of the infant nation of Congo (the former Belgian Congo), plunges the country into a chaos that claims more than ten million lives, derails it, and sets it on a trajectory that it is yet to recover from six decades after Lumumba’s death.

-· Mahatma Gandhi: The preeminent leader of the Indian independence movement leads India to its independence from British rule but falls from an assassin’s bullet as he tries to heal the country following the partition of the subcontinent.
+· Mahatma Gandhi: The preeminent leader of the Indian independence movement leads India to its independence from British rule but falls victim to an assassin’s bullet as he tries to heal the country following the partition of the subcontinent.
 However, he wins recognition as the father of nonviolent civil disobedience, and his legacy has been inspiring movements for civil rights and freedom across the world ever since.

 No comments: